gulp-community/gulp-cached/README.md

 #### Possible options

 `optimizeMemory` - Uses md5 instead of storing the whole file contents.
 Better if you are worried about large files and their effect on memory consumption.
-Default is `false`
+Default is `false`.
+In my experience this doesn't make much of a difference (only 25mb vs 26mb) but with a lot of files or a few large files this could be a big deal.

 ### Clearing the cache